-, Lesson (date) Topic Content/Activities 1 (October 4) Syllabus and introduction to the course topic Introduction to the CourseDefining citizenship through individual/group work, andDiscussion 2 (October 11) Global citizenship and values Analyzing and comparing different concepts of citizenship, and Considering different values of citizens' through individual/group work, and Discussion 3 (October 18) Introduction to a global issue Analyzing and interpreting evidence, andProposing solutions 4 (October 25) ICT Module Batteries - Why are they necessary? - How a battery works and why it is necessary to properly dispose of it - Recycling 5 (October 26) Friday Class Electronic Waste What is it?
+I Lesson (date) Торіс Content/Activities 1 (October 3) Syllabus and introduction to the course topic Introduction to the Course Defining citizenship through individual/group work, and Discussion 2 (October 10) Global citizenship and values Analyzing and comparing different concepts of citizenship, and Considering different values of citizens' through individual/group work, and Discussion 3 (October 17) Introduction to a global issue Analyzing and interpreting evidence, and Proposing solutions 4 (October 24) ICT Module Batteries Why are they necessary?
+How a battery works and why it is necessary to properly dispose of it Recycling 5 (October 31) Electronic Waste What is it?
 How does it affect our environment?
 What can a responsible global citizen do about it?
-Note: This class is on a Friday 6 (November 1) Conflict Materials - What is it? - How are we related to it? - What can a responsible global citizen do about it?
-Cloud Computing 7 (November 8) How it affects our environment Efforts made by companies to minimize its environmental impact 8 (November 9) Friday Class International Development Module Sustainable Development - Earthquakes - Flooding Note: This class is on a Friday
+6 (November 7) Conflict Materials What is it?
+How are we related to it?
+What can a responsible global citizen do about it?
+7 (November 8) Cloud Computing How it affects our environment Efforts made by companies to minimize its environmental impact Friday Class Note: This class is on a Friday 8 (November 14) Social Science and Identity Module Concepts of Identity Introduction to concepts of identity What identities do you occupy?
+Identity politics and controversies